HEX CASE

 Why Developers Work Across Multiple Bases

-Decimal, while our natural counting system, often misaligns with hardware limits.
-In code, you'll encounter hex in bitfields, network masks, memory addresses, and color values, while binary is typically reserved for low-level bitwise operations and hardware interfacing.
+Base-10, while our natural numeral system, often misaligns with hardware limits.
+In modern programming, you'll encounter base-16 in bitfields, network masks, memory structures, and color formats.
+Base-2 is typically reserved for low-level logical operations, boolean logic, and hardware interfacing.

 How Computers Store Numbers (Bits, Bytes, Words)